roberts-andy/petFinderSearch/README.md

 Where it says "Enter Request URL" enter "https://api.petfinder.com/v2/oauth2/token".
 And select "POST" for the call's method.

 Select the Authorization Tab on the request and enter your UserName and Password.
 Oh, what's this?
 You havent told me about username and password.
-In the username box enter the "API Key" that you colied in the previous section (the one that you securely stashed away in notepad).
+In the username box enter the "API Key" that you copied in the previous section (the one that you securely stashed away in notepad).
 Under password, enter the "Secret."

 ![GetToken API - Authorization](./images/get_token_auth.png)

-The final part of this call species that we need are looking for client credentials.
+The final part of this call specifies that we need are looking for client credentials.
 We will do that by passing this information in the body of the call.
 Select the "Body" tab and the option "x-www-form-urlencoded" and enter a key value pair: "grant-type" and "client_credentials".

 With this information entered, click "Send" and you will see your token the response body.